 15/16 Budget Briefing from the CEO

 Threats and challenges remain.
 PERS rates will rise for the next 5 years for two reasons.
 The economic recovery is sluggish and choppy.
 Need for continued funding of infrastructure.
-We should have a couple more years like this.
+Return to normalcy in the next couple of years.

 1. Budget Calendar

 4. Proposed Budget for FY 2015-16

 Download and view the sections that interest you.

 Note: you'll need the free Adobe Acrobat Reader to view these files.